misa-j/leetcode/README.md

-# leetcode (algorithms and data structures practice)
+## leetcode (algorithms and data structures practice)
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub).
+some of my solutions to leetcode problems